 “I’m updating the organization’s compensation plan and need reliable market data.
 Will I need to purchase a survey or find information on the Internet to get quality compensation data?”
 No!
-You do not need to purchase an expensive survey or join an online web service to get reputable compensation data.
-As an MSEC member, you have access to the most reliable source of compensation survey data in the Arizona, Colorado, Utah, and Wyoming markets.
-MSEC has been collecting survey data since 1947!
+To get reputable compensation data does not mean you need to purchase an expensive survey or join an online web service.
+As an Employers Council member, you have access to the most reliable source of compensation survey data in the Arizona, Colorado, Utah, and Wyoming markets.
+Employers Council has been collecting survey data since 1947!

 Following are some critical factors an employer should consider when evaluating the quality and reliability of compensation data from surveys and websites.